wandb/docs/docs/wandb/restore.md

 - **run_path** &mdash; String telling the run to pull from in the format _'$ENTITY_NAME/$PROJECT_NAME/$RUN_NAME'_ or _'$PROJECT_NAME/$RUN_NAME'_ (_default: current entity, project and run_)

-A common usecase is resuming from a checkpoint in the case of failure.
+A common use case is resuming from a checkpoint in the case of failure.

 Another common use is to restore the model file from a previous run.